Leadership in San Antonio

 She has earned a Bachelor of Arts in English – Professional Communication from Marygrove College, an MBA in Management and Strategy from Western Governors University, and a Doctor of Business Administration (DBA) in HR Management from Walden University.
 When she is not working, you will find her reading, volunteering, or cooking.

 Jim Barshop | Managing Director of Development

-He has been working professionally in nonprofit development for four years, but has volunteered as a fundraiser and nonprofit advocate since he was a teenager.
+He has been working professionally in nonprofit development but has volunteered as a fundraiser and nonprofit advocate since he was a teenager.
 He was a local volunteer Board leader with Muscular Dystrophy, Junior Achievement, The North SA Chamber of Commerce, Toastmasters, and more.
 He served as Chair with the local JCC, Haven’s Angels, The S.A.
 School/Business Promise, and several homeowners associations.
-He currently serves on the boards of the JCC and Temple Beth El.

 After brokering real estate for 35 years, Jim worked as a professional nonprofit fundraiser with Lifetime Recovery, Restore Education, and the North East Educational Foundation.
 He is an avid reader, cyclist, cook, and game enthusiast.
 His greatest joy is spending time with his two twin grandchildren surrounded by four generations of family, good food, and love.

 Jim is so excited and humbled to be part of the City Year team in support of educational advancement, equity, and community service in San Antonio.